Fire Door Threshold Seal Requirements (UK) – When Drop-Down Seals Are Needed

 Rebated threshold seals

-- integrated into the door frame or threshold detail
+- integrated into the door or threshold detail

-- less visible but dependent on door design
+- less visible but dependent on the original door design

 Inspectors are generally less concerned with the specific type and more concerned with whether the overall arrangement is effective.